pzhang87/project2/planning/user_stories.md

 * As a user, I should be able to view all other teams so I can see who else might be participating in a tournament.

+###Tournaments

 * As a user, I should be able to create a new tournament for teams to participate in so I can act as a tournament host.

 * As a user, I should be able to view all ongoing tournaments to see which ones I would like my team to participate in.

+* As a tournament host, I should be able to add a description, image as well as an external link to the bracket page to provide information for tournament participants.

 * As a tournament host, I should be able to delete any tournaments that I no longer desire to host, so that other players/teams won't sign up for them.

-Summary: CRUD for teams, CRUD for tournaments.
+Summary: CRUD for teams, CRUD for tournaments, some roles/authorizations.

 ##Silver Tier

+###Users > Players

 * As a user, I should be able to register and sign up for teams that I am interested in playing for.